BMI Calculator – Body Mass Index

 The BMI calculator is a useful tool that measures whether you are overweight, underweight, or just right.
 Your weight alone is not enough to tell, as a tall, skinny man may easily weigh more than a short but rotund woman.
 The body mass index, or BMI, overcomes this problem by finding a ratio of your weight to your height and returning a single number.
 This number will fit into a category on the scale of BMI ranges, which are defined as underweight, normal, overweight, and obese.

-To work out your body mass index on your own, and what the number means for you, you'll need to know:
+To work out your body mass index on your own and what the number means for you, you'll need to know the following:

 - How to calculate BMI.

-- What is normal BMI.
+- What is a normal BMI?

 - What the various BMI ranges are.

-- Divide your weight in kilograms by your height in meters.
+Divide your weight (in kilograms) by your height (in meters).

-- Divide the answer by your height again to get your BMI.
+Divide the answer by your height again to get your BMI.

 BMI = weight / height².